 Studies show that the contamination found in tap water can be directly linked to eczema.
 Although regular tap water is filtered and relatively safe to drink, it is not the healthiest option available.
-Drinking water may become contaminated from chemicals leaking into the water supply, airborne pollutants, and leaking pipes, to name a few.
-Most cities will add disinfecting chemicals, chlorine, and chloramine, making things worse because these abrasive toxins can irritate human skin and lungs.
+Drinking water is often contaminated by chemicals leaking into the water supply.
+Airborne pollutants, and leaking pipes are often the culprit.
+Most cities will add disinfecting chemicals, chlorine, and chloramine, which makes things worse.
+These abrasive toxins can irritate human skin and lungs.
 These chemicals can significantly aggravate a person’s eczema.
 Besides chlorine, there are thousands of other contaminants in water, with some of the most common (and the most aggravating to eczema) are fluoride, barium, and mercury.
 To find out what chemicals may be causing eczema, you can bring in a sample of your water to be tested by a lab or schedule your free water analysis with Torres Water Company.

 HARD WATER V SOFT WATER